farshed/farshed.github.io/src/content/blog/borderline-internals.md

 - **Difficulty Calming Down**: Takes an unusually long time to return to a baseline emotional state after being upset.
 - **Cognitive Distortions**: Viewing situations through an emotional lens, leading to irrational beliefs or interpretations.
 - **Emotional Numbness**: Periods of feeling emotionally "flat" or disconnected as a coping mechanism.
+- **Lack of Shame Repair**: Inability to effectively acknowledge, process, and move past feelings of shame.
 - **Dissociation**: Experiencing periods of detachment from one's environment or self, often described as "zoning out".
 - **Hyper-reactivity**: Overreacting to minor triggers or perceived slights, leading to escalated emotional responses.
 - **Impulsivity**: Acting on urges without considering the consequences, leading to risky behaviour.